 B.A. in Psychology, Grace College; M.A. in Biblical Counseling, Grace College; M.Div., Grace Theological Seminary; Ph.D. in Counseling Psychology, Ball State University

-Dr. Thomas Edgington joined the Grace College faculty in 1992.
-He is a licensed psychologist and mental health counselor, who has practiced in community mental health centers, church counseling centers, and private practice.
+Thomas Edgington joined the Grace College faculty in 1992.
+He is a licensed psychologist and mental health counselor, who has practiced in community mental health centers, church counseling centers and private practice.
 He is involved in ongoing research and has interests in marriage counseling and counseling depression and anxiety.

 B.S. in Psychology, Grace College; M.A. in Counseling, Colorado Christian; Psy.D. in Counseling Psychology, Adler School of Psychology.

-Dr. Graham became the Director of the Student Health Center in September of 2011, and began teaching, counseling in the Behavioral Science Department at the same time.
-He brings a wealth of experience as a counselor, including work in group hours, community mental health centers, and a church counseling center.
-As a licenced Psychologist, Dr. Graham specializes in adolescents and marital therapy, and has eight years of teaching experience.
+Joe Graham began teaching in the Behavioral Science Department in 2011.
+He brings a wealth of experience as a counselor, including work in group homes, community mental health centers and a church counseling center.
+As a licensed psychologist, Graham specializes in adolescents and marital therapy and has eight years of teaching experience.

 B.S. in Criminal Justice and Psychology, Grace College; M.A. in Counseling, Grace College; Psy.D., Adler School of Professional Psychology

-Dr. Roberts' special interests include integrated health care practices and behavioral medicine and addiction treatment.
-In addition, he is working with the Kosciusko County Health Department on a 2–year research grant from the K21 Foundation to study behavioral health intervention in the treatment of diabetes.
-The basic hypothesis driving the research purports that it is possible to improve the long term health outcomes of individuals diagnosed with Type II Diabetes by adding a psychological component to their treatment.
-His research is driving towards improved patient outcomes and health care efficiency through integrated care practices.
+Kevin Roberts' special interests include integrated healthcare practices and behavioral medicine and addiction treatment.
+In addition, he is working with the Kosciusko County Health Department on a two–year research grant from the K21 Foundation to study behavioral health intervention in the treatment of diabetes.
+The basic hypothesis driving the research purports that it is possible to improve the long-term health outcomes of individuals diagnosed with Type II Diabetes by adding a psychological component to their treatment.
+His research is driving toward improved patient outcomes and health care efficiency through integrated care practices.

 Some of the positions you can obtain: